PublicDomainRelease/MODFLOW-NWT/Readme.txt

 B. INSTALLING

-To make the executable versions of MODFLOW-NWT accessible from any directory, the directory containing the executables (MODFLOW-NWT_1.0.9\bin) should be included in the PATH environment variable (see explanation below).
+To make the executable versions of MODFLOW-NWT accessible from any directory, the directory containing the executables (MODFLOW-NWT_1.1.0\bin) should be included in the PATH environment variable.

-As an alternative, the executable files, MODFLOW-NWT.exe and MODFLOW-NWT_64.exe, in the MODFLOW-NWT_1.0.9\bin directory can be copied into a directory already included in the PATH environment variable.
+As an alternative, the executable files, MODFLOW-NWT.exe and MODFLOW-NWT_64.exe, in the MODFLOW-NWT_1.1.0\bin directory can be copied into a directory already included in the PATH environment variable.

-       HOW TO ADD TO THE PATH ENVIRONMENT VARIABLE WINDOWS 9 X AND WINDOWS ME SYSTEMS

-Add the following line to the AUTOEXEC.BAT file:

-  PATH=%PATH%;C:\WRDAPP\MODFLOW-NWT_1.0.9\bin

-Note, reboot your system after modifying AUTOEXEC.BAT.

-       HOW TO ADD TO THE PATH ENVIRONMENT VARIABLE WINDOWS NT SYSTEMS

-From the Start menu, select Settings and then Control Panel.
-Double click System and select the Environment tab.
-To add a new user variable, enter "PATH" in the Variable field and enter

-   %PATH%;C:\WRDAPP\MODFLOW-NWT_1.0.9\bin

-in the Value field.
-Click Set and then click OK.
-If a PATH user variable already is defined, click on it in the User Variables pane, add ";C:\WRDAPP\MODFLOW-NWT_1.0.9\bin" to its definition in the Value field, and click OK.
-Initiate and use a new Windows Command Prompt window after making this change.

-       HOW TO ADD TO THE PATH ENVIRONMENT VARIABLE WINDOWS 2000 OR XP SYSTEMS

-From the Start menu, select Settings and then Control Panel.
-Double click System and select the Advanced tab.
-Click on Environment Variables.
-If a PATH user variable already is defined, click on it in the User Variables pane, then click Edit.
-In the Edit User Variable window, add ";C:\WRDAPP\MODFLOW-NWT_1.0.9\bin" to the end of the Variable Value (ensure that the current contents of the User Value are not deleted) and click OK.
-If a PATH user variable is not already defined, in the User variables pane of the Environment Variables window, click New.
-In the New User Variable window, define a new variable PATH as shown above.
-Click OK.
-Click OK in the Environment Variables window and again in the System Properties window.
-Initiate and use a new Windows Command Prompt window.

 C. EXECUTING THE SOFTWARE

-A 32 bit and a 64 bit executable are provided in the MODFLOW-NWT_1.0.9\bin
+A 32 bit and a 64 bit executable are provided in the MODFLOW-NWT_1.1.0\bin
 directory.
 Two executables are provided because computers often use either
 the 32 bit Windows XP or the 64 bit Windows 7 operating systems.
 Large simulations may not run on a 32 bit operating system due to limitations